m1cr0lab-esp32/sleep-modes/docs/04-time-control.md

 Next, we defined a `timer` variable as a `Timer` data type, which is composed of 2 state variables:

-- `laptime` to save the time (in milliseconds) when the last cycle start.
+- `laptime` to save the time (in milliseconds) when the current cycle start.
 - `ticks` to count the number of cycles performed since the start of the program.

 We must initialize the `timer` variable in the `setup()` function: